Low-Carb Diets & Toddlers

 And then!
 There’s complex carbohydrates.
 Whole-grain breads, brown rice, lentils, beans, barley, quinoa, etc. SO GOOD FOR YOU.
 And yes, good for post-lap-band formerly “fluffy” grown-ups too.
 Complex carbohydrates take longer to digest, thus increasing the energy benefits (and feelings of satiety) you get from the foods while decreasing the chances that there will be anything left for your body to convert to fat.
 We’re whole-grains fanatics at our house.
 Our pasta (even the aforementioned mac-n-cheese) are all whole grain varieties (wheat, farro, brown rice, etc.), as are our cereals, waffles, crackers, snack foods and sandwich bread.
 We go for the highest fiber numbers we can find on the labels.
 (And if I have to choose between HFCS and actual sugar, I’ll choose that evil “pure cane sugar” every time.)
 We love lentils and beans and try to incorporate them into a lot of our vegetarian and meat-based meals.

 But that doesn’t mean I don’t occasionally make cookies or pancakes with plain old white flour, or never let my kids pick out an empty-calorie-like treat at the grocery store or hey look!
 Krispy Kremes!
 Yaaaaay.
-We still eat white rice with our Chipotle burritos or Indian take-out and you will have to pry the occasional French baguette slathered in cheese out of my cold, carbo-loaded hands.
+We still eat white rice with our Chipotle burritos or Indian take-out and you will have to pry the occasional French baguette slathered in cheese out of my cold, carb-loaded hands.
 Basically, balance.
 It’s a good thing.
 I can’t get behind your husband’s complete lack of balance in his own diet, and I have an even bigger problem with him thinking it’s the appropriate choice for a 17-month-old.

 Look, I’m not a nutritionist or a dietician.
 There are many documented downsides and even dangers to the Atkins diet that I guess your husband has either never heard or has chosen to ignore in favor of the carbs = sugar = bad mantra.
-While using Atkins for short-term weight loss goals is one thing, cutting out carbs ENTIRELY, fruits and vegetables included for LIFE?
+While using Atkins for short-term weight loss goals is one thing, cutting out carbs ENTIRELY, fruits and vegetables included, for LIFE?
 Like it sounds like your husband plans to?
 Really not a good idea, even with the limited research done so far.
 Low- or no-carb diets are really hard on your kidneys.
 Long-term followers can lose bone density.
 High fat, low fiber diets are terrible for your heart and can lead to heart disease, full stop.
 A lack of fruits and vegetables and antioxidants ups your risk of cancer.
 And not to mention, a toddler’s body should not be running out of calories to burn and thus turning to his own fat stores for energy, which is exactly what the Atkins plan was designed to do for adult dieters.

-Finally, just because it’s weighing heavily on me here: I imagine your husband thinks his opinions about carbohydrates come from a concern for his (and his son’s) health, but really, he’s pushing a weight-loss plan on all of you.
+Finally, just because it’s worrying me (a lot): I imagine your husband thinks his opinions about carbohydrates come from a concern for his (and his son’s) health, but really, he’s pushing a weight-loss plan on all of you.
 I mean, that’s the root of all of this, no?
 Daddy was overweight, and is now scared/worried/terrified that Junior will be overweight if he eats the “wrong” foods.
 Not good, dawg.
 That’s some mighty disordered thinking there, and something that could become a problem should Junior’s body just naturally take after Daddy’s, or once he’s old enough to start mimicking Daddy’s relationship/obsession with food and classifying entire essential food groups as “bad” instead of learning about moderation and balance and exercise and all that.
 We hear an awful lot about us mothers passing on our warped thinking about food and fat and our bodies to our daughters, but fathers can do it too.

 If he continues to insist that his body is different and can’t handle carbohydrates at all, or that staying thin is worth the potential risks to his heart and such, well, it’s his body and his health.(Though my concerns from the previous paragraph would still apply.)
 But for right now, for you?
 And your children?
 Put your foot down.
 Get those other food groups back onto your dinner table, STAT.